xyproto/javafmt/README.md

 # javafmt

-For both Java and Kotlin, **organize imports** and then format the code with `google-java-format` or `ktlint`, depending on the file extension.
+For both Java and Kotlin, **automatically add or remove imports** and then format the code with `google-java-format` or `ktlint`, depending on the file extension.

 ## Requirements